Location: Kirby-le-Soken, Essex

 There is a large garden with a seating area and space for gardening and other outdoor interests, including hosting parties and spending time with the therapy dog that comes to visit the service regularly.

 Ducks Halt is close to the sea and in particular Frinton and Walton beaches, with all that a seaside town has to offer.
 There are local bus links to Colchester, Clacton and other outlying towns.
+To see a map of the surrounding community facilities, please click here.

 Our goal is to enable people to structure their time; build relationships and establish a balance between therapy, selfcare, work and leisure, as appropriate to their individual needs.
 Community based activities give people the opportunity to meet others, have new experiences, participate in leisure activities and practice social skills.
 Activities depend on individual preference and can include a variety of community based and educational choices.